Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Delicious and Useful Seeds

 Caraway seeds are very popular in some parts of the world, including Europe, Western Asia, and Northern Africa.
 They are used as a flavor enhancer in both savory and sweet foods.
-They are added to breads, crackers, cakes, cheeses, meats, stews and soups, fruits and vegetables, and even liqueurs.
+They’re added to breads, crackers, cheeses, meats, stews and soups, fruits and vegetables, cakes, desserts, and even liqueurs.

 Here's a sneak peek of five ways you can use caraway seeds.